ArmandoUg/superhero-personality-project/README.md

 <image src="./images/quiz final.jpg" alt="final quiz question">

-Once the user answers the last question, the user will be redirected to abother html page that is built with html and css.
-The end page is also has java script to use the marvel api to fetch data and is appended dynamically with js as well.
+Once the user answers the last question, the user will be redirected to another html page that is built with html and css.
+The end page also has java script to use the marvel api to fetch data and is appended dynamically with js as well.

 <image src="./images/api working.jpg" alt="endpage showing a working api">